 System Properties are key/value string pairs that can be accessed with a call to System.getProperty(String).

-System properties are declared in MicroEJ Classpath .properties.list files.
+System Properties are defined when building a Standalone Application, by declaring .properties.list files in MicroEJ Classpath.

 The file format is a standard Java properties file.
 Example: